Skip to content

 Recommended by: Ellis, Backpack Adventures

 Bosnia isn’t a very popular destination yet.
-But with incredible nature, lots of culture, and delicious food it makes for a perfect holiday.
+But with its incredible nature, rich culture, and delicious food, it makes for a perfect holiday.
 Being in the heart of the Balkans, this is where East meets West.

-Some of the highlights include the multicultural capital of Sarajevo, with its historic Ottoman centre, and Mostar with its iconic bridge over the stunning Neretva River.
+Some of the highlights include the multicultural capital of Sarajevo, with its historic Ottoman centre, and Mostar, with its iconic bridge over the stunning Neretva River.
+In summer, Bosnia’s green rolling hills, waterfalls, and rivers offer a setting for adventure: you can go hiking or white water rafting.
+In winter, you can go skiing or snowboarding in the mountains.

 RECOMMENDED TOUR: Sarajevo Grand Walking Tour